Clayton Beddoes

 Clayton Beddoes (born November 10, 1970) is a Canadian ice hockey coach and former professional ice hockey centre.
 He played two seasons in the National Hockey League.
-He last coached the Italian team HC Bolzano, and has coached the Italian national team at two World Championships.
+He is currently an assistant coach for the Seattle Torrent of the Professional Women's Hockey League (PWHL), and has coached the Italian national team at two World Championships.

 Playing career

 He spent four years playing college ice hockey at Lake Superior State University between 1990 and 1994, earning All-NCAA Second Team honors along with NCAA's Championship All-Tournament Team and All-CCHA Second Team distinction his senior year.
 He also served as the Lakers' team captain in his final year at LSSU.

-Beddoes was signed as a free agent by the Boston Bruins in 1994 and spent the 1994-95 season with the team's AHL affiliate, the Providence Bruins.
+Beddoes was signed as a free agent by the Boston Bruins in 1994 and spent the 1994–95 season with the team's AHL affiliate, the Providence Bruins.
 He played sixty career NHL games between 1995 and 1997, scoring two goals and eight assists for ten points.

-Beddoes scored his first NHL goal on December 2, 1995 in Boston's 6-4 home victory over the Buffalo Sabres.
+Beddoes scored his first NHL goal on December 2, 1995, in Boston's 6–4 home victory over the Buffalo Sabres.

-After spending the 1997-98 season with the Detroit Vipers of the International Hockey League (65 games: 22 goals, 24 assists), Beddoes signed with the Berlin Capitals of the German elite league Deutsche Eishockey Liga (DEL) in 1998.
+After spending the 1997–98 season with the Detroit Vipers of the International Hockey League (65 games: 22 goals, 24 assists), Beddoes signed with the Berlin Capitals of the German elite league Deutsche Eishockey Liga (DEL) in 1998.
 He made 52 appearances for the Capitals in the 1998-99 DEL season, tallying 17 goals, while assisting on 26 more.

 He spent two more years in the German top-flight, playing for Adler Mannheim and Düsseldorfer EG. He split his last season as a professional athlete (2001–02) between WCHL's Anchorage Aces and Italian team WSV Sterzing.
 In 2002, Beddoes had to put an end to his playing career due to shoulder issues.